pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- implement getEntityById/GetEntityWhere to use transaction and "for update" when postHook
 - Implement "for update" for queries when inside global transaction
 - TestSetup, possible to give serviceFunctionName and argument and postman tests
 - Convert createFollowedUserAccount written test to TestSetup